-Samsung Galaxy Tab 7.7 with 4G LTE tipped to be arriving at Verizon on March 1stAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 7.7 with 4G LTE tipped to be arriving at Verizon on March 1stAlex Wagner - Editorial Director of News and Content

 Verizon first introduced its LTE-enabled Samsung Galaxy Tab 7.7 way back at CES back at the beginning of January, but at the time there was no mention of when the device would be launching, and we've yet to hear a peep about the device from either Samsung or Verizon since then.
 Thankfully a new leak has surfaced to provide us with some possible release information on the 4G LTE tablet.
 An image purportedly showing Verizon's equipment guide has been sent to PhoneArena, listing the Galaxy Tab 7.7 as arriving on March 1st.
 Pricing for the Verizon Tab 7.7 is reportedly going to be set at $499.99 with a two-year contract.